Plus500 Review Netherlands — Honest Analysis for Dutch Investors

 Plus500 is safe in the regulatory sense: it is one of the most heavily regulated retail brokers accessible to Dutch investors.
 Here is the evidence:

-• London Stock Exchange listing: Plus500 Ltd trades on the LSE under ticker LON:PLUS.
+- London Stock Exchange listing: The wider Plus500 group (Plus500 Ltd) trades on the LSE under ticker LON:PLUS.
 Being publicly listed means Plus500 is subject to continuous financial reporting, independent audit requirements, and shareholder scrutiny — a level of transparency that private fintech brokers cannot match.

 So yes — Plus500 is safe as a company.
 The risk comes not from the broker’s reliability, but from the products it offers.
 That leads directly to the most important section of this review.